-If you are like Eva Bajer and move to Switzerland as an expat, you’ll soon find that life is full of risks here, too.
+If you move to Switzerland as an expat, you’ll soon find that life is full of risks here, too.
 Luckily, there is an equally large number of insurance types.
-Some are required by law, as in Germany, including basic health insurance.
-Pensions are compulsory, too.
-But that’s not something that employees have to worry about much.
-Employers pay contributions to the 1st pillar, which comprises old-age and survivors’ insurance (OASI) and disability insurance.
+Some are even required by law.
+Which makes it all the more important to be familiar with the main types of insurance and the related rules.

 Workers are automatically insured through their employer against unemployment and accidents sustained on or off the job.
 However, they qualify for accident insurance only if they work more than eight hours a week.
 If they meet this standard, they don’t need to buy accident coverage from their health insurer.
-Supplementary accident coverage is, however, advisable for spouses and children who are not gainfully employed.
-Helvetia offers suitable insurance in partnership with Helsana.
+Supplementary accident insurance is, however, advisable for spouses and children who are not gainfully employed.

 Helvetia offers a host of custom solutions, including flexible pension plans, for pillar 3a as well as pillar 3b.
 Risk insurance in the event of occupational disability is especially advisable for young immigrants.
 They are particularly susceptible to having gaps in insurance coverage in the event of an illness.
-Premiums paid to a pillar 3a plan can also be deducted from taxable income as long as the maximum amount is not exceeded.
+In pillar 3a, premiums can even be deducted from taxable income.

 As insurance in Switzerland is still a closed book for many immigrants, we have a team of around 20 customer advisors from all over Switzerland who specialize in the special needs of immigrants and expats.
 Our advisors have broad expertise and, of course, are multilingual.